RiccardoParrino/html-css-js-train/resources/slides/md/basic-ts.md

 # Function: Discriminated Union
 ---
 # Function: Generator Functions
+- Generators are a way to produce a stream of values
 ```
 function* createFibonacciGenerator() { // the asterisk before function's name makes that function a generator.
     let a = 0